exakat/php-dictionary/dictionary/fire-and-forget.ini.rst

 Fire-and-forget is a pattern where a task is dispatched and the caller does not wait for its result, does not check for errors, and does not expect a return value.
 The caller continues execution immediately after dispatching.

-Common uses in PHP include sending emails, dispatching jobs to a queue, logging, analytics events, and cache invalidation: any side-effect that should not delay the main response.
+Common uses include sending emails, dispatching jobs to a queue, logging, analytics events, and cache invalidation: any side-effect that should not delay the main response.

-In synchronous PHP, fire-and-forget is often approximated by closing the HTTP response early, ``fastcgi_finish_request()``, and continuing processing, or by pushing work onto a message queue (Redis, RabbitMQ, SQS).
-With fibers or async runtimes (ReactPHP, AMPHP, Revolt), true non-blocking dispatch becomes possible.
+In synchronous PHP, fire-and-forget is often approximated by closing the HTTP response early, ``fastcgi_finish_request()``, and continuing processing, or by pushing work onto a message queue, like Redis, RabbitMQ, SQS, etc. With fibers or async runtimes such as ReactPHP, AMPHP, Revolt, etc. true non-blocking dispatch becomes possible.

 The risk of fire-and-forget is silent failure: if the dispatched task errors, the caller has no way to detect or recover from it.
 Robust implementations route failures to a dead-letter queue or structured log.